hazelcast/hazelcast-jet/site/website/blog/2020-08-11-gc-tuning-for-jet.md

 The effect on G1 is sort of dual to the above: while the G1 already had great throughput but fell just short of making it below the 10 ms line, in this round its latency improved across the board, up to 40% at places.
-The best news: the maximum throughput at which Hazelcast Jet can maintain a 99.99% latency up to 10 ms just got pushed out from 8 to 20 million items per second, a 250% boost!
+The best news: the maximum throughput at which Hazelcast Jet maintains a 99.99% latency up to 10 ms just got pushed out from 8 to 20 million items per second, a 250% boost!

 ![Latency on c5.4xlarge, 1 M Events per Second](assets/2020-08-11-latency-1m.png)